CGlide/WhatDreamsCost-CSGlide/README.md

 - In your Ollama model folder run this command to install qwen 3.5 2b q4 (1.9gb) "ollama run huihui_ai/qwen3.5-abliterated:2B"

-- The model won't eat memory while generating since there is an auto clear when you hit Run or after 5min.
+- The model won't eat memory while generating since there is an auto clear VRAM when you hit Run or after 5min.

-- You can still enter your descripton manually if you don't want to install it but it works very well!
+- You can still enter your description manually if you don't want to install it but it works very well!

 - Enjoy!